BrdH7940/Cartpole-Balancing/README.md

 2.  **The Peak (Episodes 750-1250):** The agent reaches a point where it can solve the task, achieving the maximum score, but incredibly unstable.
 3.  **The Collapse (Episodes 1250+):** The moving average plummets.

-This happens because the agent seems to "forget" everything it learned a series of updates, driven by the inherent instability, pushes the policy or value function parameters into a bad region from which it is difficult to recover. **But why?**
+This happens because the agent seems to "forget" everything it learned a series of updates, driven by the inherent instability, pushes the policy or value function parameters into a bad region from which it is difficult to recover.

----